ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - Lab review - reinforcement of DOM manipulation concept.md

 - Step 1: get a list with all the products (elements of the dom)

 ```
-document.getElementsByClassName('product'); // --> html collection
+document.getElementsByClassName('product'); // returns an html collection
-document.querySelectorAll('.product'); // --> Node List
+document.querySelectorAll('.product'); // returns a Node List
 ```

 - Step 2: iterate through this list (might need to convet to an array, in case it's an html collection)

-- Step 3: for each iteration, call updateSubtotal(product) --> this will update the dom with the subtotal for each product
+- Step 3: for each iteration, call updateSubtotal(product) -- this will update the dom with the subtotal for each product